 This restriction is enforced on a block-by-block basis.
 An exception to this would be (for example) if during an even year, a street has several blocks of intersecting streets along its length and 1 block between intersecting streets had preexisting town signs prohibiting parking year-round on the even-numbered side, residents could legally park on the odd-numbered side - only for that affected block - regardless of odd or even years.

 Weather Emergency Parking Ban

-When a snow emergency is declared by the Town Manager or his designee, parking is prohibited on all arterial roads in town.
+When a snow emergency is declared by the Mayor, parking is prohibited on all arterial roads in town.
 These roads are posted with red and white signs.
 View a list of arterial roads.

 Residents and motorists are advised to seek off-street parking during town snow plowing operations, as any vehicle obstructing or interfering with plowing operations is subject to ticketing and towing regardless of existing parking regulations for that particular street.